 Most listings are in the $10's per square foot per year.
-The Hesperia submarket is seeing a decline in rates.
-In the last 3 months, the median rate fell $6 per sqft per year.
-That's a 28% decline in rent.
+The Hesperia submarket is going through a decrease in rates.
+In the last 3 months, the median rate fell $16 per sqft per year.
+That's a 44% decline in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Hesperia region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Hesperia submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 2 listings have come on the market, which means spaces are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 6 listings have come on the market, which means listings are probably going fast.
+You'll want to be prepared to make an offer immediately.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,500 sqft.
-Most properties in this market are approximately 1 stories.
-Most buildings in this market were built in 1981 and are Class B.
+The standard measurement for office space in this area is around 1,000 sqft.
+Most buildings in this region are around 1 floors.
+Most buildings in this area were built in 1981 and are Class B.